Best holiday rental deals in Lochinver

 Popular holiday rental amenities in Lochinver

 Check out our climate diagram to find the perfect month for your holidays.
-July is the warmest month in Lochinver with average maximum temperatures of 16°.
+July is the warmest month in Lochinver, with average daily maximum temperatures of 16°.
 However, temperatures can go lower than 2° in Lochinver in January.
-The rainiest month is July while the driest month is February.
+The rainiest month is July, while the driest month is February.

 Experience Scotland's coastal charm at a Lochinver holiday cottage

 Lochinver accommodations situate you amid some of Scotland's most ethereal landscapes.
 The area's rocky coastline is dotted with sandy beaches and castles, while inland, mountains roll majestically into the clouds.
 Discover contemporary cuisine and Iron Age roundhouses close to your cosy holiday home.

 At Lochinver Larder, you can dig into seafood, or sublime pies packed with intriguing combinations such as wild boar and apricot.
 You can also take away and enjoy fine dining at your Lochinver self-catering cottage.
 Alternatively, hole up in the cosy Caberfeidh pub and restaurant or its charming riverside beer garden and enjoy an extensive range of ales and wines.
 The menu features locally sourced specialities such as venison meatballs and langoustines.